 If you are entering amounts that include cents, make sure to include the decimal point.
 There is no cents column on the form.

 Enter the total of your effectively connected wages, salaries, tips, etc. Only U.S. source income is included on line 3 as effectively connected wages.
 For most people, the amount to enter on this line should be shown in box 1 of their Form(s) W-2.

 Do not include on line 3 amounts exempted under a tax treaty.
 Instead, include these amounts on line 6 and complete item J of Schedule OI on page 2 of Form 1040-NR-EZ.
 See Amounts exempt under a treaty below.

-The following types of income also must be included in the total.
+The following types of income must also be included on line 3.

 Wages received as a household employee.
-An employer is not required to provide a Form W-2 to you if he or she paid you wages of less than $2,000 in 2016.
-If you received wages as a household employee and you didn't receive a Form W-2 because an employer paid you less than $2,000 in 2016, enter "HSH" and the amount not reported to you on a Form W-2 on the dotted line next to line 3.
-For information on employment taxes for household employees, see Tax Topic 756.
+An employer is not required to provide a Form W-2 to you if he or she paid you wages of less than $2,100 in 2019.
+If you received wages as a household employee and you didn't receive a Form W-2 because an employer paid you less than $2,100 in 2019, enter "HSH" and the amount not reported to you on a Form W-2 on the dotted line next to line 3.
+For information on employment taxes for household employees, see Tax Topic 756 at IRS.gov/TaxTopics.

 Tip income you did not report to your employer.
 This should include any allocated tips shown in box 8 on your Form(s) W-2 unless you can prove that your unreported tips are less than the amount in box 8.
 Allocated tips are not included as income in box 1.
 See Pub.
 531, Reporting Tip Income, for more details.
 Also include the value of any noncash tips you received, such as tickets, passes, or other items of value.
 Although you do not report these noncash tips to your employer, you must report them on line 3.